DarjeelingLimited/bamazon/README.md

 ## "Products" database

-* Upon running the command, if the user input is less than or equal to the "product_quantity", the "product_quantity" reflect the new amount of inventory left in stock.
+* Upon running the command, if the user input is less than or equal to the "product_quantity", the "product_quantity" reflects the new amount of inventory left in stock.